KoreTeknology/Blender-Generative-AI-Addon/README.md

 ---

-## Learning from users, saving data as collection?
+## :radio_button: Learning from users, training from experience

 Objectives: Collecting user data and processing it locally allows you to create personalized artistic and technical models, ready to be used in a new nodetree.
 - Many options: Structural, Lineal, Hierachical...